 Five Myths About Caffeine

 This is sort of true, but not really.
-For most adults, drinking three cups of coffee won’t be terrible, but some people, including seniors and those with high blood pressure, may experience some problems.
-There's a tiny bit of research that hints that caffeine may slightly increases your risk of osteoporosis, but only if you drink a huge amount of coffee- like eight cups a day.
-But then again, that amount might be fine for people in good health.
+For most adults, drinking three cups of coffee isn't going to do massive damage, but for some people, including seniors and those with high blood pressure, it can cause some problems.
+There's a tiny bit of research that hints that caffeine may slightly increase your risk of osteoporosis, but only if you drink a huge amount of coffee- like eight cups a day or more.
+Then again, that amount might be fine for people in good health.
 Caffeine also doesn't increase your risk of heart disease, raise your cholesterol, or cause irregular heartbeats.
 And it doesn't cause cancer either.
 According to 66 different studies, coffee has virtually no effect on your risk of developing pancreatic cancer or kidney cancer.

 A lot of people think if you're drunk that you can quickly sober up by tossing back a couple cups of strong coffee.
-Nope.
+Nope, sorry.
 According to Discovery Health, you might be a little more alert, but a study found that college kids who drank alcohol and then caffeine were actually more likely to cause a car accident.